-Clare is an Associate Professor in Sport Management.
+Clare is an Associate Professor and Discipline Leader in Sport Management.
 She has over 25 years’ experience in sport and specialises as an industry advisor, researcher and teacher in facilitating greater participation in sport and physical activity.
-In 2016, Clare received the Vice-Chancellor's Award for Excellence in Programs that Enhance Learning.
+In 2016, she received the Vice-Chancellor's Award for Excellence in Programs that Enhance Learning.

 - Australia-ASEAN Council, Australian Department of Foreign Affairs and Trade

 - Australian Sporting Goods Association

 - Cricket Australia

 - Health and Human Services, Sport and Recreation Victoria

 - Australian Department of Veterans’ Affairs

-- Victorian Minister for Sport, Women in Sport and Recreation Advisory Group
+- Member, Victorian Minister for Sport, Inquiry into Women and Girls in Sport and Active Recreation

 - Panel member, sport management program, University of Hong Kong